cauancardoso/cauancardoso.github.io/_posts/2019-07-05-Postgresql.md

 **pgAdmin III version:** 1.22.2
 {: .box-note}

 I did a FULL OUTER JOIN of the RAIS 2014-2016 tables, because I wanted to keep all the three tables registers.
-However, a JOIN cannot be perfomed in SQL if a variable from one table has the same column name of a variable from another.
-In RAIS 2014-2016 tables, variables like name, age, sex and salary have the same column names. **How to deal with that?**
+However, a JOIN cannot be performed in SQL if a variable from one table has the same column name of a variable from another.
+The 60 variables from RAIS 2014 table are also present in the RAIS 2015 and 2016 tables, hence the column names are the same. **How to deal with that?**

 Information about name and sex of the worker, that (hopefully) will not change over the years, can be taken from just one table.
 On the other hand, information about employment will change over the years and is the core of the analysis here.
-In that case, it will suffice change the name of the variable.
+In that case, it will suffice change the name of the variables.
 I chose something that relate them to the year that information is from.
 So, I did something like this:

+For simplification purposes, I'm calling the RAIS 2015 and 2016 variables **v1**, **v2**, **v3**, ... and **v76**
+{: .box-note}

 ```javascript
 ALTER TABLE rais_2015